 Having an underactive thyroid means that your body isn't making enough of the hormones you need to get energy from food.
 Some people with an underactive thyroid don't notice any symptoms.
 But other people feel tired and low.
 Your skin may be dry and you might lose some hair.
-Tablets can help replace the hormones in your body.
+You can take pills to help replace the hormones in your body.